ThoberDetofeno/Pepper-Mining/README.md

 ### Basic data visualizations
 In this section the basic visualizations of the data added in Pepper Mining.

-The basic views are: Event log, Cases and Activities
+The basic views are: Event log, Cases, Activities and graph of event data.
 ```python
 # Return Event logs data
 pepper.get_event_log()